-Table 1: Detailed intervention components of each intervention element
+Table 1: Detailed intervention components of each intervention element in more detail

-All three streams received the same base intervention consisting of Learning & Teaching Support Materials (LTSM) in HL and EFAL and teacher training in using these LTSMs.
+All three streams received the same base programme consisting of Learning & Teaching Support Materials (LTSM) in Setswana and EFAL, and teacher training in using these LTSMs.
 In the first intervention year (2021), teachers in both coaching streams received regular on-site coaching visits by professional external coaches.
 The two coaching models diverged in the second intervention year, with the external stream continuing to receive external coaching visits.
-In contrast, the DH coaching stream shifted from external to DH coaching (Figure 3).
+In contrast, the DH coaching stream shifted from external to DH coaching (Figure #).

-Figure 3: External and DH coaching Impact Chain
+Figure #: External and DH coaching Impact Chain